You found our list of the best virtual field trips.

 When you do a virtual safari, your students can observe lions, elephants and other animals in their natural habitat.
 Wild Earth offers twice daily live safaris.
-Since the broadcast occurs on African time, your best bet is to tune in for the sunset safari, which live streams during 9:00am – 12:30pm Eastern Standard Time.
-The safari broadcasts from several nature reserves and features animals, such as lions, leopards, cheetahs, and hyenas.
+Since the broadcast occurs on African time, your best bet is to tune in for the sunset safari, which live streams from 9:00am to 12:30pm Eastern Standard Time.
+The safari broadcasts from several nature reserves and features animals such as lions, leopards, cheetahs, and hyenas.
 During the tour, viewers can ask park rangers questions.
 The unscripted nature of the broadcast lends an element of excitement, since animal sightings are always a surprise.

 Learn more at Wild Earth.